SloughJE/aerial_straps_classifier/README.md

 - **Labels Mapping**: The labels that can be applied to frames are configured in the `params.yaml` file.
 This mapping connects a keypress to a specific label.
 For example, pressing 'm' will label a frame as 'meathook.'
 - **Skip Frames**: A configurable number of frames to skip between labeled frames.
 The same label is applied to skipped frames, which allows labeling of video segments rather than individual frames.
 - **Input Video Directory**: The directory containing the videos that need to be labeled.
 This could be the original videos or the reduced-quality videos.
-- **Output Directory**: The directory where the labeled data (frame number and corresponding label) will be saved in CSV files.
+- **Output Directory**: The directory where the labeled data will be saved.
+A separate CSV file is output for each video file, named the same as the video.
+For example, if the video is named "example.mov", the CSV file will be named "example.csv".

 The process goes as follows: